top of page

 Mongolian food

 Mongolian cuisine is divided into dairy products and meat food.
 The meat food comprises meals made of pure and fresh meat alone.
-The uncut meat is boiled with other seasonings, flavored with vegetables, and served.
+The uncut meat is boiled with other seasonings, flavored with vegetables, and served. sustainable travel

 The uncut meat is also used for making unique national dishes such as horhog (pieces of meat cooked by putting them into a sealed vessel with the red-hot stones inside) and boodog (the whole goat, marmot cooked with red-hot stones set inside).
 Therefore, two of the most popular dishes are Buuz (a meat-filled steamed dumpling) and Khuushuur (deep-fried pastry.)